Parsifal-M/backstage-opa-plugins/plugins/backstage-opa-backend/README.md

 # Note!

-The `package` name in the `app-config.yaml` file should match the `package` name in the `rego` file.
+The `entrypoint` name in the `app-config.yaml` file should be the entrypoint to the policy in the `rego` file.
 You can find some working example of policies to use with this plugin [here](https://github.com/Parsifal-M/backstage-opa-policies) or in [here](../../example-opa-policies/README.md)

 ## Contributing